isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   As soon as a host reservation is found the search is stopped so when a client has two host reservations using different enabled identifier types the first is always returned and the second ignored.
-In other words, this is usually a configuration mistake.
+   As soon as a host reservation is found, the search is stopped;
+   when a client has two host reservations using different enabled identifier types, the first is always returned and the second ignored.
+In other words, this is usually a configuration error.
-   In rare cases when having two reservations for the same host makes sense, you can control which of those will be used by ordering the list of identifier types in `host-reservation-identifiers`.
+   In those rare cases when having two reservations for the same host makes sense, the one to be used can be specified by ordering the list of identifier types in ``host-reservation-identifiers``.

 .. _global-reservations4:

 Global Reservations in DHCPv4
 -----------------------------

-In some deployments, such as mobile, clients can roam within the network and certain parameters must be specified regardless of the client's current location.
+In some deployments, such as mobile networks, clients can roam within the network and certain parameters must be specified regardless of the client's current location.
 To meet such a need, Kea offers a global reservation mechanism.
 The idea behind it is that regular host